LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 This guide is generated using Sphinx and is written in the `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ markup language.
-The document source lives in the CS Toolkit source code repository.
+The document source lives in the Axom source code repository.
 You can build it from source by using the proper make system target::